 Stage 3 – Appoint a management board

 The company needs to have legal representatives to be operational and even to get registered.
 The body authorized to represent a Polish Limited Liability Company is the management board.
 It consists of at least one member.
-Please keep in mind that:

 A motion using a particular form should be filed to the commercial court relevant to the place in which the company is headquartered.
+You can also do it through a power of attorney given to a professional.

-Stage 5 – Meet regulatory requirements for your type of business
+Stage 5 – Meet regulatory requirements

 The acitivity you decided to perform in Poland may need some specific licenses or permits.
 To check whether you are compliant with Polish regulations contact your law firm.

-Basic facts about company formation in Poland
+Basic facts about company in Poland

 |Minimum share capital for JSC||100 000 PLN|